survivejs/react-book/manuscript/06_from_notes_to_kanban.md

 }
 ```

+I am using [Object rest spread syntax (stage 1)](https://github.com/sebmarkbage/ecmascript-rest-spread) (`{a, b, ...props} = this.props`) in the example.
+We use it to extract the props we don't need.
+This way we don't end up polluting the HTML element.

-Now we have something that sort of works.
-You can see there's something wrong, though.
-If you add new Notes to a Lane, the Note appears to each Lane.
-Also if you modify a Note, also other Lanes update.
+If you run the application, you can see there's something wrong.
+If you add new `Notes` to a `Lane`, the `Note` appears to each `Lane`.
+Also if you modify a `Note`, also other `Lanes` update.

 The reason why this happens is quite simple.
 Our `NoteStore` is a singleton.
 This means every component that is listening to `NoteStore` will receive the same data.
 We will need to resolve this problem somehow.